esalogic/tenant/README.md

 We were not able to successfully introduce this pattern because openJPA doesn't easily permit to dynamically create and manage DBschema's.

 We decided to manage one tenant per DB where each DB contains a table with _<User,Password,Tenant>_ association.
-We estabilish one different connection per DB.
+We establish one different connection per DB.
 We implemented [Dynamic datasource routing](http://tomee.apache.org/examples/dynamic-datasource-routing/README.html) to manage every interaction with a specific DB.
 This solution has some benefits but forced us to know and declare all the components we need to use before starting the application.

 **Tenant per DB pattern _Pros & Cons_:**